4dt/SelectSort/README.md

 # SelectSort

+2018 Ford Tennis

-This is a beginning implementation of selection sort in C++.
+This is a basic implementation of selection sort in C++.

 ### Prerequisites